alvinteh/docker-compose-weave-sample/README.md

 Usage
 -------
+NB: If you would like to set up Weave as a service, check the `docs` folder of this repo for a guide that does the equivalent of steps 1 - 3 in the list below.

 1. Install Docker and Docker Compose.
 If you are using a Windows/Mac OS X machine, install Docker Machine as well (all of the required Docker components can be installed together as part of the [Docker Toolbox](https://www.docker.com/products/docker-toolbox)).

 2. Install [Weave](https://www.weave.works/).